mblais/fibery-script-management/README.md

     --db          -d      DB      name filter
     --button      -b      Button  name filter
     --rule        -r      Rule    name filter
-    --cache       -c      Use existing cached Space/DB info instead getting it from Fibery --noclobber   -n      Don't overwrite any existing local scripts (used with pull) --enable      -e      Use option value of y/n to enable/disable automations
+    --url         -u      URL of a specific automation to process with pull/push (use instead of filters) --cache       -c      Use existing cached Space/DB info instead getting it from Fibery --noclobber   -n      Don't overwrite any existing local scripts (used with pull) --enable      -e      Use option value of y/n to enable/disable automations